-Sleep is an important time for the brain.
-Levels of brain activity change in each stage of sleep — including both rapid eye movement (REM) and non-REM (NREM) sleep — and evidence increasingly suggests that sleep enhances most types of cognitive function.
+Getting enough hours of high-quality sleep fosters attention and concentration, which are prerequisites for most learning.
+Sleep also supports numerous other aspects of cognition, including memory, problem-solving, creativity, emotional processing, and judgment.
+Levels of brain activity fluctuate during each stage of sleep — including both rapid eye movement (REM) and non-REM (NREM) sleep — and evidence increasingly suggests that sleep enhances most types of cognitive function.

 How Poor Sleep Affects the Brain

 During a typical night of sleep, an individual cycles through the three stages of NREM sleep, followed by a period of REM sleep every 90 to 120 minutes, several times per night.
 Both the brain and body experience distinct changes during these cycles that correspond to individual stages of sleep.
 During each part of this process, different chemicals in the brain become activated or deactivated to coordinate rest and recovery.

 Without proper sleep, the brain struggles to function properly.
 Because they do not have time to recuperate, neurons in the brain become overworked and less capable of optimal performance in various types of thinking.